Big Data, Data Protection, and Research

 Some Key Questions

-The ethical use of big data raises pressing questions: Are current oversight mechanisms adequate for complex, data-intensive research?
-How should we govern data collected outside traditional healthcare settings?
-What protections are needed when data are reused for purposes not originally intended?
-As health research becomes increasingly computational and global, ensuring transparency, accountability, and respect for individual rights becomes both more urgent and more complex.
+We investigate whether current oversight mechanisms are adequate for complex, data-intensive research, how to govern data collected outside traditional healthcare settings, and what protections are necessary when data are reused for purposes not originally intended.
+As health research becomes increasingly computational and global, we study how to ensure transparency, accountability, and respect for individual rights in this evolving context.

 JavaScript has been disabled in your browser